 - Tomato products (Roasted Tomato Sauce, Addictive Tomato Chutney, canned plain tomatoes, seasoned sauce and garden salsa)

-- Frozen corn and green beans
+- Frozen corn and frozen green beans (or canned)

 - Frozen blackberries, raspberries, and strawberries